What to know before closing a credit card with a balance

 While a credit card account that’s closed in good standing can stay on your credit reports for 10 years and help your credit score as a result, closed accounts with late payments or other negative marks can only stay on your credit reports for up to seven years.
 This factor may not impact your decision at all, but it’s worth knowing how long a closed account can impact your credit score either way.

-Closing a credit card account can also impact your credit utilization ratio if you have debt on other credit cards and revolving accounts.
+- Credit utilization: Closing a credit card account can also impact your credit utilization ratio, or the amount of debt you have relative to the total amount of credit available to you.
 This factor makes up 30 percent of your FICO score, so the impact of closing a card can be significant if you have a lot of debt since you will be using more of your available credit.

 Pros and cons of closing a credit card with a balance